The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 25 September 2025 - the first community newsletter has been shared with neighbours to update them on the upcoming enabling works at Caerlee Mill.
 It is available to read here.

-17 September 2025 - Ahead of the start of the demolition and enabling works beginning at Caerlee Mill site, a local residents meeting will be held on Thursday 25 September at 6pm to 7pm in the Memorial Hall, Innerleithen to provide more details on the works.
+17 September 2025 - Ahead of the start of the demolition and enabling works beginning at Caerlee Mill site, a local residents meeting was held on Thursday 25 September at 6pm to 7pm in the Memorial Hall, Innerleithen to provide more details on the works.

-We will lead the meeting alongside main contractor Morrison Construction.
+We led the meeting alongside main contractor Morrison Construction.

-3 September 2025 - The timetable for the new Mountain Bike Innovation Centre has been shared, after exciting new plans were approved for the facility.
+3 September 2025 - The timetable for the new Mountain Bike Innovation Centre was shared, after exciting new plans were approved for the facility.

 A planning application submitted in June for the new Centre at Caerlee Mill in Innerleithen was given the green light by Scottish Borders Council on Wednesday 3 September.